 To make matters worse for those among us plagued by large amounts of stress, the burden can create a cycle of poor sleep and increasing stress.
 As sleep quality and quantity take a hit, whether from work stress or something else, people are likelyby the fact that they didn’t sleep well.

 Some jobs provide an unwelcome benefit – moderate or extreme demands that result in stress, which, in turn, can erode our ability to get a good night’s sleep.
 It’s not a big stretch to realize that job-related stress can impact our ease of falling into slumber and can be detrimental to our health.

 To help you get a good night’s sleep, make sure to check out Amerisleep.
-Using more technology linked to improved sleep than any other brand, our proprietary fabric and materials will help you unwind and settle in for a night of comfort.
-Try our mattresses risk-free for 100 nights, but we don’t think it’ll take you that long to notice better zzz’s.
+Using more technology linked to improved sleep than any other brand, our proprietary fabric and mattress materials will help you unwind and settle in for a night of comfort.
+Try our comfortable mattresses risk-free for 100 nights, but we don’t think it’ll take you that long to notice better zzz’s.
 Visit us at Amerisleep today.

 We surveyed 1,016 full-time employees about their bedtime habits and the stress they experienced from work.
 Survey respondents were 48.7 percent women and 51.3 percent men.
 The average age was 36 with a standard deviation of 10.

 Parts of this project include calculated averages, such as the average nightly hours of sleep respondents reported getting.
 All averages were calculated to exclude outliers.
 This was done by finding the initial average and standard deviation of the data.
 Then, we multiplied the standard deviation by two and added that amount to the initial average.
 Any data points above that sum were then excluded.